Ahn Hee-jung

 Ahn Hee-jung (born 1 May 1965), also known as An Hee-jung, is a former South Korean politician and convicted felon.
 He served as the 36th and 37th Governor of South Chungcheong Province.
 He stepped down from his role as governor and announced his retirement from public life after acknowledging accusations that he sexually assaulted his aide Kim Ji-eun on multiple occasions.
-In February 2019, he was sentenced to a three and a half year prison term for sexual assault.
+In February 2019, he was sentenced to a three-and-a-half-year prison term for sexual assault.

 Early life and education

-Ahn Hee-jung was born in Yeonmu County, Nonsan City, South Chungcheong Province on 1 May 1965, as the third of five children.
+Ahn Hee-jung was born in Yeonmu County, Nonsan, South Chungcheong Province on 1 May 1965, as the third of five children.
 He dropped out of Namdaejeon High School in Daejeon due to his involvement in the Pyeongcheonha incident, in which he was caught reading Pyeongcheonha, an anti-regime newspaper published by Lee Chan-koo.
 The underground newspaper, which was on a banned list, was handed over by the owner of Jaeil Bookstore at the corner of Daejeon Downtown District.
 Even though he was transferred to Seongnam High School in Daebang-dong, Seoul, he decided to quit school.

 After participating in demonstrations staged against Kookpoong 81, he decided to go to university, thinking university entrance would give him the leverage to actively participate in pro-democracy student protests.
 Ahn first passed the qualification exam and then he was admitted to Korea University in 1983.
 He was active and organized the Korea University Patriotic Students Association, merging fourteen student clubs of Korea University.

 In 1998, he was arrested by the Agency for National Security Planning and was imprisoned for 10 months after being convicted of the involvement in the youth-led rallies motivated by anti-American sentiment.